 - Endometrium (lining of the uterus)

-A report from the American Association for Cancer Research, also has evidence linking obesity to liver, cervix and multiple myeloma (cancer of plasma cells) cancers.
+A report from the American Association for Cancer Research also has evidence linking obesity to the liver, cervix, and multiple myeloma (cancer of plasma cells) cancers.

 What can be done to prevent cancers linked to obesity?

 Follow a healthy eating plan.
 Take into account your calorie needs and those of your family.

 Take into account the portion size of the food you eat.
 The calorie intake should not surpass your body’s daily needs.
 Consult your physician to help you know what is your recommended daily calorie intake.

 Be active.
 According to the Mayo Clinic, 30 minutes a day of physical activity are recommended if you wish to keep your current body weight.
 However, if you are currently overweight, you should consult your physician for a personalized plan.